medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 #### 01_scRNAseq_QC_cells.R
 <p align="justify">
 R script to run the cell-based quality control of scRNA-Seq data using the Seurat package.
 As input the path to the directory containing Cell Ranger output (raw count matrix with corresponding feature and barcode lists) has to be specified.
-The script will read in the data, convert it to a Seurat object, demuliplex and assign the HTO identities, remove doublets and negatives, remove unwanted cell types, add sample identifiers, rename some metadata columns, and visualize the QC metrics of the raw singlet data.
+The script will read in the data, convert it to a Seurat object, demultiplex and assign the HTO identities, remove doublets and negatives, remove unwanted cell types, add sample identifiers, rename some metadata columns, and visualize the QC metrics of the raw singlet data.
 Finally, the updated Seurat object will be saved.

 Output files: </p>
 * DemuxRidgePlot.pdf